superpowers04/Super-Engine/README.md

 ## Compiling
 - Follow the guide on the Funkin github page [here](https://github.com/ninjamuffin99/Funkin#build-instructions), this should be completely compatible with that guide

+# Read mods/readme.txt for info about custom characters, charts, stages and more.
+Custom characters and charts beyond vanilla charts, bf and gf SHOULD NOT be hardcoded into this engine

 # Information